niponchanda/EIP4/Session 2/README.md

 [0.021084329184598755, 0.994]

 Strategy:

--> Started with 16 filter for using less parameter.
+- Started with 16 filter for using less parameter.

--> Used 1x1 kernel for merging of features.
+- Used 1x1 kernel for merging of features.

--> Used maxpooling to reduce the parameter.
+- Used maxpooling to reduce the parameter.

+-  Layers:

--> 3x3 kernel ------26x26
+   3x3 kernel ------26x26
    3x3 kernel ------24x24
    1x1 kernel ------24x24
    maxpooling ------12x12